3-1-1-Codeup/project/README.md

 - Alternative Hypothesis: "The call reason and the level of delay are dependent from one another."

 #### Results:
 - We reject the null hypothesis.
-The call reason and the level of delay are dependent from one another.
-- We are able to move forward with to explore the alternative hypothesis.

 ### Stats Test 3:

 #### Confidence level and alpha value:
-- We established a 95% confidence level through computing the following:
+- 95% confidence
-  - alpha = 1 - confidence, therefore alpha is 0.05
+  - alpha = 0.05

 - What is the test?
-    - The test used for this hypothesis testing was the Mann-Whitney U Test.
+    - Mann-Whitney U Test.
 - Why use this test?
     - This test was used because it is used to test whether two samples are likely to derive from the same population .
 - What is being compared?
     - Response times between districts that fall below 20,000 per capita income and districts that fall above 20,000 per capita income.
 - Question being asked:
     - Is there a difference for response time for all districts that fall below 20,000 per capita income and those that are above?